Covid-19 Government and Partner Response Update

 If you have questions regarding your government benefits, contact us at firstname.lastname@example.org.

-U.S. Department of Defense Current Coronavirus Case Totals
+U.S. Department of Defense and Department of Veterans Affairs Current Coronavirus Case Totals

-Totals courtesy of the DoD Covid-19 Media Fact Sheet
+DoD totals courtesy of the DoD Covid-19 Media Fact Sheet.

 Department of Defense COVID-19 Reponse Infographic.
 Select image above to view full graphic.
 Infographic courtesy of the Coronavirus: DoD Response.